-A juror is a very important person in our legal system, because our justice system is based on the belief that a just and fair result in court comes from having disputes settled by our fellow citizens.
-If you ever have to go to court as a plaintiff or as a defendant, you will want good, honest people to listen to the evidence and to decide your case fairly.
-Therefore, when you are called to serve on a jury, you have an obligation to your fellow citizens to honor the jury summons and to appear at court.
+A juror is a very important person in our legal system.
+Our justice system is based on the belief that a just and fair result in court comes from having disputes settled by our fellow citizens.
+When you are called to serve on a jury, you have an obligation to your fellow citizens to honor the jury summons and to appear at court.

 If any of the following conditions are applicable to you, you may be excused from jury service in the Ashland Municipal Court: